AdrianOrcik/Shader_ParallaxBackground/README.md

 Solution
 ---------
-- Create a shader that will be projecting all 11 layers into quad and trigger just one draw call per frame
+- Create a shader that will be projecting all 11 layers into quad and trigger only one draw call per frame

 How does it work?
 ---------